 Highlights of the day (in case of an early arrival): Long-legged Buzzard, Eastern Imperial Eagle, Short-toed Eagle, Saker Falcon, Alpine Swift, Pallid Swift, Common Crossbill, Red-rumped Swallow, Firecrest, Crag Martin, Calandra Lark, Short-toed Lark, Black-headed Bunting, Isabelline Wheatear, Woodchat Shrike, Nutcracker etc.

 Day 2.
 Wallcreeper quest in Trigrad Gorge.
 If not rainy the chance to spot the elusive bird is approximately 100%.
 Around noon, which is normally the deadline for the appearance of Wallcrepers, we continue on to Plovdiv, where we stay overnight.
-Depending on the weather and the time spent in searching the Wallcreeper we continue on to Maritsa River for watching other specialties.
+Depending on the weather and the time spent in searching the Wallcreeper we continue on to Maritsa River for watching other species.

 Highlights of the day: Wallcreeper, Black Stork, Long-legged Buzzard, Eastern Imperial Eagle, Short-toed Eagle, Levant Sparrowhawk, Roller, Hoopoe, Bee-eater, Lesser Spotted Woodpecker, Pallid Swift, Common Crossbill, Syrian Woodpecker, Red-rumped Swallow, Crag Martin, Calandra Lark, Short-toed Lark, Black-headed Bunting, Isabelline Wheatear, Masked Shrike, Lesser Grey Shrike, Spanish Sparrow, Golden Oriole, Olivaceous Warbler etc.